 Crisis and Conflict After the Cold War: Interpreting the Yugoslav Wars of the 1990s

-The Yugoslav Wars of the 1990s destroyed a country of 20 million people.
-They shattered dreams of a peaceful utopia after the Cold War and they gave rise to ideas about the 'clash of civilisations' which live on today.
-By studying controversies about the causes and course of the wars and their international context, you'll investigate how we make sense of the break-up of Yugoslavia and the legacies of the conflict.
+The Yugoslav Wars destroyed a country of 20 million.
+Study controversies about the causes and course of the wars and investigate how we make sense of the break-up of Yugoslavia.

 The Third Reich, 1933-1945

-This module explores the domestic and foreign policies of Nazi Germany between 1933 and 1945.
-It seeks to explain how and why one of the most cultured nations on Earth – this ‘land of poets and thinkers’ – descended to such depths of barbarity within a few short years.
+Discover how and why Germany, one of the most cultured nations on Earth – this ‘land of poets and thinkers’ – descended to the depths of barbarity within a few short years.

 UK Politics in an Age of Austerity and Brexit

-Explore the most important contemporary political debates about economic, social and political renewal.
-You'll cover topics such as: Brexit, austerity, reform of the National Health Service, the future of the welfare state, foreign policy, constitutional reform and the politics of the two major UK political parties.
+Examine contemporary debates on economic, social and political renewal.
+You'll cover topics such as: Brexit, austerity, foreign policy and the future of the welfare state.

-Study the fascinating relationship between ideas, the people who promote them, and political practice.
-From Plato, to Machiavelli, Gentile, Heidegger, Schmitt, and Strauss; explore just how influential and dangerous ideas can be.
+Study the relationship between ideas, the people who promote them, and political practice.
+From Plato, to Machiavelli, explore just how influential and dangerous ideas can be.

 BRICS: Emerging Powers in International Affairs